TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ## Certificates But No Map

-The following module usage does not specify `map-name` and so will only create the certificates and not a certificate map.
+The following module invocation does not specify any map names and so will only create the certificates and not any certificate maps.

     module "my-certs" {
       source        = (
         "github.com/TyeMcQueen/terraform-google-certificate-map-simple" )
       dns-zone-ref  = "my-zone"
-      hostnames     = [ "honeypot", "api", "web" ]
+      hostnames1    = [ "honeypot", "api", "web" ]
     }